SerWalid/Beemo/README.md

     flask run

 ## Usage
-Once the application is running, you can access the BMO website through your web browser.
+Once the application is running, you can access the Beemo website through your web browser.
 The website allows clients to:
-- Purchase the BMO robot.
+- Purchase the Beemo robot.
-- Test the features provided by the BMO robot through the web interface.
+- Test the features provided by the Beemo robot through the web interface.
-- Access detailed insights and analyses of children's interactions with BMO.
+- Access detailed insights and analyses of children's interactions with Beemo.

 ## Features
 - Voice Interactions: Engage with children through voice, promoting communication and social skills.